ftyszyx/CrystalDiskInfo_dll_lib/README.md

 var diskinfo = new DiskInfo();
 diskinfo.device_name = mo["Model"].ToString();
 diskinfo.searial_num = mo["SerialNumber"].ToString();
-diskinfo.is_cur_disk = false;
-if (Convert.ToInt16(mo["Index"]) == curdisk) diskinfo.is_cur_disk = true;
-_disk_list.Add(diskinfo);
 }
 ```
-But I found that only the hard disk with the stat interface can be correctly recognized.
-If the hard disk is connected through the nvme interface or USB, it cannot be recognized.
+But I found that only the hard disk with the STAT interface can be correctly recognized.
+If the hard disk is connected through the nvme interface or USB interface, it cannot be recognized correctly.
-I accidentally discovered that there is an open source software [crystaldiskinfo](https://github.com/hiyohiyo/CrystalDiskInfo) that can identify it very accurately.
-Yu Shi took a look at his code and found that it was written in C++.
+I accidentally discovered that there is an open source software [crystaldiskinfo](https://github.com/hiyohiyo/CrystalDiskInfo) that can identify it very accurately. took a look at his code and found that it was written in C++.
 In addition to calling the wmi interface, there was also a lot of logic for interacting with the hardware driver.
 So I thought, could I encapsulate crystaldiskinfo into a dll library for c# to call, so that the identification can be accurate.
 After referring to information on the Internet, I implemented this library.

 ## How to use dll